songduoma/RAG2AN/README.md

-# RAG²AN: Retrieval-Augmented Generator & Discriminator (GAN loop)
+# RAG²AN: Retrieval-Augmented Generator & Discriminator for Fake News GAN

 > Research/defense use only.
 Do not use this code to spread misinformation.